-Unlike New Mexico or North Carolina, however, the cash refund for tax credits in Louisiana is not for 100% of their value.
+Unlike New Mexico or North Carolina, however, the refund for tax credits in Louisiana is not for 100% of their value.
 In Louisiana, the cash refund option operates under a buy-back provision.
 For many years, the price Louisiana paid to producers for tax credits was 74-cents on the dollar and virtually no one elected to sell their credits back to the state when they could get 85-95 cents on the dollar by selling them to a broker.
 But in 2009, Louisiana began paying 85-cents on the dollar and the buy-back part of the program has taken off.
-By 2012, almost half of Louisiana’s film credits were paid out in cash directly from the state coffers:
+By 2012, almost half of Louisiana’s film credits were paid out directly from the state coffers:

 Why the California Film & Television Tax Credit is Different:

-In California, our Film & Television Tax Credit Program isn’t about the cash.
+In California, our Film & Television Tax Credit Program isn’t about money up front.
 California’s incentive functions uniquely when awarded to a non-independent project.
-California state credits cannot be sold or refunded and the major studios can only use them to satisfy a portion of their state taxes.
+Most California state credits cannot be sold or refunded and the major studios can only use them to satisfy a portion of their state taxes.
 Only independent productions can sell their credits, which account for roughly 15% of total credits issued each year.
 For the 85% of credits awarded to non-independents, the credits are a reduction on taxes owed that can only be earned after spending millions to hire Californians and make the project in the Golden State.
-It is not a tax cut based on the hope business will spend the money to hire workers and expand, rather it works as a tax cut the REQUIRES business to hire and spend locally.
+It is not a tax cut based on the hope business will spend the money to hire workers and expand, rather it works as a tax cut that REQUIRES business to hire and spend locally.